Jira Github Integration: How-to Guide and Best Practices

 - Why you should connect GitHub and Jira

-- How to connect Jira to GitHub
+- How to set up Atlassian’s GitHub plug-in

 - GitHub Jira integration best practices